 Scott Gassen, CFP®, ChFC®

 Scott enjoys working with business owners as well as individuals and families.
-He works diligently to cultivate client relationships by providing top notch service while instilling a sense of trust and respect.
+He works diligently to cultivate client relationships, prioritizing trust and respect in all aspects of client service.
 He works with each client individually to develop a focused financial strategy to fit their specific needs.

 Registered Representative and Investment Advisor Representative, Securian Financial Services, Inc.